 Watch Glacier Make His In-Ring Return at Joey Janela’s Spring Break in 2017:

 Glacier made his return to a major wrestling promotion on August 26, 2017, when he entered at #20 in Ring of Honor’s 2017 Honor Rumble.
-Bully Ray would eliminate him.
+Bully Ray would eliminate him, but the fans loved his appearance.

 Over the years, Ray Lloyd has developed a thick skin and understands that the Glacier gimmick wasn’t going to be to everyone’s liking.
 Still, he puts his matches up against anybody’s from that era and doesn’t allow the negativity to enter his mind.